The Simplicity of Physical Laws: Epistemic Fundamentality

+The vagueness of simplicity might seem problematic for nomic realists, particularly those who rely on PNS.
+However, what ultimately matters is that there is sufficient agreement on paradigm cases.
+While hard cases of simplicity comparison exist, there are also clear-cut cases---such as the relationship between $T_{M1}$ and its empirical equivalents generated by Algorithm A, or between general relativity and its empirically equivalent alternatives produced by Algorithms B and C. This situation is reminiscent of Lewis's assumption that Nature is kind to us, such that borderline cases do not arise in realistic comparisons.
+The vagueness of simplicity is thus no more troubling than the well-known vagueness inherent in the BSA account of lawhood.

+Moreover, vagueness does not imply that there are no facts about simplicity comparisons.
+A useful analogy can be drawn from moral philosophy.
+Moral judgments are often holistic and vague---there are hard cases where moral considerations conflict, but this does not undermine the existence of clear cases.
+For example, there is little controversy in judging that helping a neighbor in need is morally better than torturing their cat for fun.
+Moral realists argue that our robust moral intuitions in paradigm cases are not invalidated by the existence of borderline cases.
+Similarly, the fact that some cases of simplicity comparison are difficult does not mean there are no objective facts about simpler and more complex theories.

-It is unclear why the assumption is true.
-I am not aware of any non-structural epistemic principle that is exact.
-In the case of PNS, we have principled reasons to expect that it is vague, and its vagueness is appropriate.
-Consider its range of applications.
-It grounds our commitments about induction, symmetries, dynamics, determinism, and explanation.
-The measures we use in different cases may not always agree.
-Moreover, if we allow vague fundamental laws \citep{chen2018NV}, it is natural to expect that the measure of simplicity will be vague.
+A deeper worry might be that vagueness is a sign of non-fundamentality---that any truly fundamental epistemological principle must be exact.
+However, there is little reason to accept this assumption.
+I am not aware of any non-structural epistemic principle that is completely precise.
+In the case of PNS, we have principled reasons to expect vagueness, and its imprecision is appropriate given its broad range of applications.
+PNS plays a role in guiding our epistemic commitments regarding induction, symmetries, dynamics, determinism, and explanation.
+Given this diversity, different measures of simplicity may not always align.
+Furthermore, if we accept the possibility of fundamental laws that are themselves vague \citep{chen2018NV}, it is natural to expect that the measure of nomic simplicity is also vague.